 Judges' Choice Award - #1 Destination in Europe

 Possibly the world's greatest hidden travel gem, Georgia packs so many things to do inside a compact country.
 The stunning Caucasus mountains give the Alps a run for their money, Tbilisi's bohemian Old Town makes Prague's seem positively pedestrian, and Georgia's wine scene is currently enjoying a moment of global recognition (about time too, as wine was invented here).
-Plus, Georgia is an extraordinarily affordable destination - where else can you enjoy a European-style vacation on a South East Asian vacation budget?
+Plus, Georgia is an extraordinarily affordable 2020 travel destination - where else can you enjoy a European-style vacation on a South East Asian vacation budget?

 When to Visit: April to October